Apply now to get early access pricing — forever!

 Couples who pursue IVF are more likely to experience relationship stress.
 However, this is not the case for all couples and can be avoided with appropriate coping methods in place (like therapy!)

-Keep in mind it’s normal and natural for couples to experience more tension given it can be a challenging time in the relationship, but it doesn’t have to mean anything negative about the relationship, and oftentimes, couples come out the other side stronger than ever before.
+Keep in mind it’s normal and natural for couples to experience more tension given fertility journeys can be a challenging time in the relationship.
+But, tension doesn’t have to mean anything negative about the relationship, and oftentimes, couples come out the other side stronger than ever before.

-Pursuing IVF as a team can make all the difference, especially as it’s the woman who is undergoing the medical treatment.
-For partners reading this, it can make all the difference to have a supportive partner by her side.
+Pursuing IVF as a team can make all the difference.
+For partners of the birthing person who are reading this, it can make all the difference to be a present and supportive partner.

 Hormonal changes and physical symptoms